-Renewal of liability insurance for the 2019 term has been available on the HDF/PTSA website since November 1, 2018.
-To avoid a lapse in coverage you must submit your renewal online prior to January 1, 2019.
+Renewal of liability insurance for the 2020 term is available on the HDF/PTSA website.
+To avoid a lapse in coverage you must submit your renewal online prior to January 1, 2020.

 What the PTSA Liability Insurance Plan is and why you need it

 There’s probably no single reason for the increase in litigation by clients against professionals in the past few years.
 A generally more litigious public, lawyers who push for larger settlements, and judges who more frequently award those larger settlements all probably play a part in the increase of lawsuits.
 But what can a single professional do within this stressful business environment?